 Portulacaria afra Jacq.

-Portulacaria afra is a soft-wooded, succulent shrub or small tree, usually up to 15 feet (4.5 m) tall with horizontally spreading.
-Similar in appearance to Crassula ovata, it has red stems and small, round, succulent leaves up to 0.5 inch (1.2 cm long and up to 0.4 inch/1 cm wide, and red stems.
-Flowers are pink, star-shaped and in small clusters.
+Portulacaria afra is a soft-wooded, succulent shrub or small tree, usually up to 15 feet (4.5 m) tall, with horizontally spreading.
+Similar in appearance to Crassula ovata, it has red stems and small, round, succulent leaves up to 0.5 inch (1.2 cm) long and up to 0.4 inch (1 cm) wide.
+The flowers are pink, star-shaped and appear in small clusters.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).